-85. To differentiate from vomiting:

-Does it feel different from being sick or throwing up?
-Can you tell me how?
+85. To differentiate from vomiting: Does it look or seem different from "throwing up" or "being sick", and in what way?
 (Yes/No)

 Note: In contrast to frank vomiting, rumination-related regurgitation appears effortless and occurs without apparent nausea, retching, or disgust.